 Over the years, tools have been developed and resolutions adopted to form the core of a strong framework to address violations against children, including the recruitment and use of child soldiers.
 Our work and advocacy are starting to bear fruit and there is now an emerging consensus among Member States that children do not belong in Government security forces in conflict.

-This year, I will continue to support the Member States concerned by the campaign to help them put in place the required measures to protect boys and girls from recruitment and use.
-The momentum generated by the campaign has also opened new avenues of engagement with non-state armed groups, especially those active in countries concerned by “Children, Not Soldiers”.
+This year, I will continue to support the Member States concerned by the campaign to help them put in place the required measures to protect boys and girls from grave violations.

-With the support of the international community, the goal of ending the recruitment and use of children could finally be within reach.
+With the support of the international community, the goal of ending grave violations against children could finally be within reach.
 It is now our common responsibility to dedicate the necessary attention and resources to this problem so that we do not lose an opportunity to accomplish this development objective.

 PEACEFUL, INCLUSIVE SOCIETIES AND THE END OF ALL FORMS OF VIOLENCE AGAINST AND TORTURE OF CHILDREN